alephium/docs/docs/dapps/tutorials/quick-start.md

 </p></details>

 To compile your contracts, run:

 ```
 npx @alephium/cli@latest compile
 ```

-The compiled artifacts are in the directory `artifacts`.

-This command also generates typescript code based on the compiled artifacts.
-The generated typescript code are in the directory `artifacts/ts`.
-You can interact with the alephium blockchain more conveniently by using the generated typescript code.
+The compiled artifacts are in the `artifacts` directory.
+This command also generates Typescript code based on the compiled artifacts, which is in the `artifacts/ts` directory.
+You can use the generated Typescript code to interact with the alephium blockchain more conveniently.

 ## Test your contract

-The sample project comes with tests `test/unit/token.test.ts` for your contract:
+The sample project comes with tests in `test/unit/token.test.ts` for your contract:

 <details>
 <summary>token.test.ts</summary>